gregmsanderson/fly-hello-wordpress/README.md

 ## MySQL database

 This guide assumes you already have a MySQL database and so does not cover creating one.
 You may want to [create a Fly app for a MySQL database](https://fly.io/docs/app-guides/mysql-on-fly/).
-Or use an external service such as Planetscale.
+Or use an external service such as Planetscale (this repo was tested with a Planetscale database).

 ## Custom theme/plugins?